freenas/freenas-docs/userguide/system.rst

    Paste the Replication Key

-Back on the local system, got to :menuselection:`System --> SSH Connections` and click |ui-add|.
-Fill in the connection details and click :guilabel:`DISCOVER REMOTE HOST KEY` to obtain the remote system key.
+Switch back to |ssh-host1| and go to :menuselection:`System --> SSH Connections` and click |ui-add|.
+Set the :guilabel:`Setup Method` to *Manual*, select the previously created keypair as the :guilabel:`Private Key`, and fill in the rest of the connection details for |ssh-host2|.
+Click :guilabel:`DISCOVER REMOTE HOST KEY` to obtain the remote system key.
 Click :guilabel:`SAVE` to store this SSH connection.